 An Organizational Conflict of Interest (OCI) is when a person is unable or potentially unable to render impartial assistance or advice to the Government, or the person’s objectivity in performing the contract work is or might be otherwise impaired, or a person has an unfair competitive advantage.
 COI is a situation in which a person, who is in a position of trust, has a competing professional or personal interest.

 OCIs are becoming more and more common as the Government moves towards the contracting of services that were traditionally done by Government employees and as the defense industry merges and consolidates.
-OCIs may arise due to the following reasons:
+It is the responsibility of contractors to avoid, neutralize, or mitigate OCIs to prevent an unfair competitive advantage.
+The following are three types of conflicts of interest they need to beware of.

 - Biased Ground Rules: A firm has in some sense set the ground rules for the competition for another Government contract by, e.g., writing the Statement of Work (SOW) or the specification such that it could skew the competition in favor of itself.